What You Will Do:

 Under general supervision, collaborates with members of the healthcare team, attends daily rounds and provides nutrition care to NICU and pediatric inpatients in a fast-paced setting.
 Independently performs the nutrition care process, including nutrition assessment, diagnosis, intervention, monitoring, and evaluation, specific to age and medical status.
 In collaboration with team, develops an interdisciplinary nutrition plan of care.
 Proficient in enteral and parenteral nutrition in NICU and pediatric patients.
 Provides education, training, and expertise to members of the healthcare team and dietetic interns to advance their development in the field.
 Pediatric coverage includes rotations between the newborn intensive care unit (NICU), pediatric intensive care unit (PICU) and the pediatric progressive care unit (PPCU).
 The PICU provides care to critically ill patients ages neonate through young adult with medical, surgical, and cardiac surgery diagnoses.
 The PPCU provides care for children from birth through 21 years of age.
 PPCU patients include general medicine, hematology, oncology, gastroenterology, endocrinology, nephrology, pediatric survey and orthopedic patients.
 This position is benefitted and includes a weekend and on call rotation.

 What You Need to Be Successful:

-- Current licensure in the State of Maryland as a Registered Nurse is required.
+- Current licensure in the state of Maryland as a Dietitian/Nutritionist required.

 We are an Equal Opportunity Employer and do not discriminate against any employee or applicant for employment because of race, color, sex, age, national origin, religion, sexual orientation, gender identity, status as a veteran, and basis of disability or any other federal, state or local protected class.